thomasabishop/eolas/zk/systemd.md

 but runs continuously in reponse to new user events.

-On Linux systems `systemd` is used to implement `init` and therefore `systemd` will always be listed as the first process (PID1)
+On Linux systems `systemd` is used to implement `init` and therefore `systemd` will always be listed as PID1.

 `systemd` is directly accessible from user space and provides a straightforward way to enable/disable, start/stop system level processes